 The guides were amazing with a wealth of knowledge and were passionate about conservation and had a genuine love for the individual elephants that had been placed into their care.
 We thoroughly enjoyed our elephant back ride excursion through the park with informative commentary from our “driver”.

 The night ended at the Boma Village where we were treated to an authentic African experience of music, dance, culture, and cuisine…including dried Mopani worms for those who were brave enough to eat one!

 Day three was a roller coaster ride of adventure mixed with leisurely walks and colonial treats.
 After breakfast we took a walk through the bush in search of “The Big Tree”, an ancient Baobab tree 65m tall and 4.5m in diameter, estimated to be over a thousand years old.
 We came across a local policeman who was in the vicinity to protect tourists from roaming elephant bulls, he offered to escort us to the tree.
 What a fortunate meeting that turned out to be as we would never have found the tree on our own by following the various dust paths through the rural villages.

 After that leisurely walk, we got the adrenaline flowing and blood pumping with a helicopter ride over the falls, known as the “Flight of Angels”.

 This was my first time in a helicopter, and I thoroughly enjoyed the experience.
 Seeing the falls from an altitude provided a completely different perspective.
-One does not realise the magnitude of it from ground level.
+One does not realize the magnitude of it from ground level.

 After a good night’s sleep and hearty breakfast it was time to pack up and head to the airport.
 Another game viewing on the way in the form of a group of baboons rounded off our experience at Victoria Falls.
 We were saddened to be leaving, but left with a treasure trove of memories of the time we spent together in this special place.